Encoding

 0x21 to 0x7E

-Set ISO-2022-JP output to false, ISO-2022-JP lead to byte, ISO-2022-JP decoder state to trail byte, and return continue.
+Set ISO-2022-JP output to false, ISO-2022-JP leading to byte, ISO-2022-JP decoder state to trailing byte, and return continue.

 end-of-queue